Mcotsar/PaleoCOOP/README.md

 Preprint is fully available here:

-The repository is organised into 3 folders: 'data', 'code'
+The repository is organised into 3 folders: ´data´, ´code´

 # Requeriments